-What it means is that, if you know how to identify the right sector and sub-sector to invest in, you could potentially see higher returns than simply betting on the broad market.
-Because you are able to cut out the losers, so to speak, and focus on the winners.
+It means that if you know how to identify the right sector and sub-sector to invest in, you could potentially see higher returns than simply betting on the broad market.
+Because you can cut out the losers, so to speak, and focus on the winners.

 Okay… but what exactly is a sector?
 And how does Sector Focus work?

 In this context, a sector is just a group of companies operating within the same broad-level industry.
 And each sector can be broken down into numerous sub-sectors.

 For example: health care, financials, and energy are three distinct market sectors.
 While solar power, natural gas, and biofuel are sub-sectors of the energy sector.